NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 Principle 2: CUBIC promotes per-flow fairness to AIMD TCP.
 Note that AIMD TCP performs well under short RTT and small bandwidth (or small BDP) networks.
 There is only a scalability problem in networks with long RTTs and large bandwidth (or large BDP).
-An alternative congestion control algorithm to AIMD TCP designed to be friendly to AIMD TCP on a per-flow basis must operate to increase its congestion window less aggressively in small BDP networks than in large BDP networks.
+A congestion control algorithm designed to be friendly to AIMD TCP on a per-flow basis must operate to increase its congestion window less aggressively in small BDP networks than in large BDP networks.
 The aggressiveness of CUBIC mainly depends